(11 Alive)

 Continue reading →

-Did negligent security contribute to this parking lot robbery and assault?
-Read Our Legal Take to find out if the victim may have a claim for compensation.
+Did negligent security contribute to this hotel shooting?
+Read Our Legal Take to find out if the victims may have a legal avenue for justice and claims for compensation.

 Local News